ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 In the same terminal, activate the virtual environment and enter `pip3 freeze > requirements.txt` to create `requirements.txt` and populate it with all the libraries we've used to create this application.

 Now we can push our code to GitHub.
-Create a GitHub repository and send every file and directory except for virtual env's `env` directory to GitHub.
+Create a GitHub repository and send every file and directory to GitHub, **except for virtual env's `env` directory**.

 ## Deploying the Sleep Tracker to Code Capsules

 With all of the files on GitHub, we can deploy the sleep tracer to Code Capsules:

 1. Log in to Code Capsules, and create a Team and Space as necessary.
-2. Link Code Capsules to the GitHub repository created [previously](#creating-the-procfile-and-adding-requirements ).
+2. Link Code Capsules to the GitHub repository created [previously](#creating-the-procfile-and-adding-requirements).
 3. Enter your Code Capsules Space.
 4. Create a new Capsule, selecting the "Backend" capsule type.
-5. Select the GitHub repository containing the sleep tracker – leave "Repo subpath" empty and click "Next"
+5. Select the GitHub repository containing the sleep tracker – leave "Repo subpath" empty and click "Next".
-6. Leave the "Run Command" blank and click "Create Capsule"
+6. Leave the "Run Command" blank and click "Create Capsule".

 Now we just need to set those environment variables we mentioned [previously](#creating-environment-variables).